How Old is My House & When Was It Built?

-To find out how old your house is or when it was built, check your title deeds or Land Registry records, which often include the construction date.
-You can also explore local authority planning archives, inspect architectural styles and features like windows or brickwork, or consult Ordnance Survey maps for historical context.
+To find out how old your house is or when it was built, check your title deeds or HM Land Registry records for the construction date, and use local council archives, architectural features, or historical maps for extra detail.
+Combining online records with offline clues gives you the most accurate picture of your home’s history.

 Key Takeaways

-• Use HM Land Registry and local council records to uncover your house’s construction date quickly and accurately.
+• HM Land Registry and local council records are the quickest ways to check your house’s age.

-• Offline resources like historical maps and local archives often hold unique details that are unavailable online.
+• Offline sources like maps and archives can reveal extra details not found online.

 4 ways to find out how old your house is and when it was built